DSIN-INSA-Strasbourg/Hermes-doc/content/setup/installation.md

 3. Set up a venv and install all requirements

     - Automatically with the provided script `./reset_venv`
     - Manually.
-You can generate and install python requirements with the following commands :
+You can generate and install python requirements with the following commands:

       ```bash
       cat "requirements.txt" "plugins/"*/*"/requirements.txt" > all_requirements.txt 2>/dev/null